F.A.Q.

 Is my contribution toward carbon offsets tax deductible?

-While Planetair is a not for profit organization, we are not a registered charity.
-Therefore your contribution toward carbon offsets is not considered a donation and is not tax deductible as such.
+While Planetair is a non-profit organization, we are not a registered charity, so your contribution towards carbon offsets is not considered a charitable donation and is not eligible for tax deduction.

 Is my credit card transaction secure?

-Credits card transactions on the Planetair website are handled by Paypal, a leader in the domain recognized for the security of its platform.
+Credit card transactions made on the Planetair website are processed by Paypal, a recognized industry leader known for the security of its platform.
+Paypal never shares your credit card information with us.

 Are any of the projects carried out in Canada?